The Spratly Islands are a group of more

 are surrounded by rich fishing grounds and are located on major

 shipping lanes.
-Various islands are occupied from time to time by
+Various islands are occupied from time to

 fisherman, military forces of the various claimants and oil exploration